5 Steps to Effective Communication in the Workplace

 While there are instances when a meeting is most appropriate – one-on-ones, brainstorming, serious discussions – many hate the feeling of wasting an hour on a call when they could have been punching out a proposal.

-It’s easiest to fire off feedback, especially negative, over email or instant message, but that convenience comes at a cost.
-Employees may overthink or misinterpret the conversation.
+It’s easiest to fire off feedback, especially negative feedback, over email or instant message.
+However, that convenience comes at a cost.
+Without face-to-face communication, employees may overthink or misinterpret the conversation.

 For example, do these sentences read differently in your mind?